bowman2001/perplexdoc/content/news/hugo-mod-image/index.md

 {.p-first}
 <!--more-->

 The module can process many parameters to control all stages of Hugo’s imaging pipeline.
 The possible values for some of these parameters need to be configured by template developers.
-Given a proper configuration the module offers their users very versatile render hooks to retrieve (or create) all kinds of images, preprocess them, and apply all configured layout classes.
+Given a proper configuration, the module offers its users very versatile render hooks to retrieve (or create) all kinds of images, preprocess them, and apply all configured layout classes.

 Theme developers can also use the partials for the different processing steps to assemble their layout elements.